Capillary/ecom-api-document/source/index.html.md

 ## OAuth SDKs

 Alternatively, you can also use SDKs for authentication.
-Here you can see SDKd and the installation process for different environments.
+Here you can see SDK and the installation process for different environments.
 Click <a href="https://github.com/Capillary/OAuthSDK">here</a> for the list of available OAuth SDKs

 ### PHP SDK